 In the building process, XR technologies can be adopted in different stages with specific aims and goals.
-For instance, in the design stage XR can improve the perception of simulated digital object, in the construction stage, workers can better understand their tasks and make the construction process more effective and safe through the support of AR or MR, and technicians and operators of the O&M stage can get informed about their tasks in the best way possible by means of XR and AR.
-Moreover MR enables also the collaboration between on-site and off-site teams by seeing exactly the tasks to perform and receiving instantaneous feedbacks.
+For instance, in the design stage XR can improve the perception of simulated digital objects, in the construction stage workers can better understand their tasks and make the construction process more effective and safe through the support of AR or MR, and technicians and operators of the O&M stage can get informed about their tasks in the best way possible by means of XR and AR.
+Moreover MR enables also the collaboration between on-site and off-site teams by seeing exactly the tasks to perform and receiving instantaneous feedback.

 Digital BIPV Reality

 XR technologies have the potential to transform the building sector by improving processes, drive down costs and enhance quality of completed buildings.
 In the PV sector, XR seems promising for enabling quick preliminary PV design, investigating the aesthetical impact of PV solutions and facilitating maintenance operations.

 Such technological innovations could represent an opportunity also for BIPV.
 Indeed, XR can be adopted by architects and designers to go beyond rendering images to involve clients and building owners in a digital experience that give them the perception of the BIPV building or for enabling remote visits to BIPV buildings.
 Moreover, BIPV installers and technicians through XR can be supported in their task to improve the efficiency of their operation and achieve higher BIPV plant quality.
 Several other examples could be provided and more and more new approaches can be developed thanks to the potential offered by XR technologies.